-Their identites are Evan Liberty and Donald Ball, both 26-year-old former marines, Dustin Heard, a 27-year-old ex-marine, Nick Slatten, 25, an ex-army sergeant, and Paul Slough, a 29-year-old army veteran.
+They were named as Evan Liberty and Donald Ball, both 26-year-old former marines; Dustin Heard, a 27-year-old ex-marine; Nick Slatten, 25, an ex-army sergeant; and Paul Slough, a 29-year-old army veteran.

-An Iraqi government spokesman has said that they believed that the attack were tantamount to deliberate murder.
+An Iraqi government spokesman said that they believed that the attack was tantamount to deliberate murder.